markjay4k/morknn/README.md

 # Morknn

-A deep learning library written _mostly_ from scratch.
+A deep learning library written _mostly_ from scratch with the goal of using only the Python standard library, numpy, and CUDA.

 ## Current Status